 The Inland Ocean Coalition’s unifying charge is to develop a two-way relationship with the ocean and water.
 Those who live among mountains, rivers, and inland cities have a direct impact on the cycles of life in the ocean.
 As the nation's first Inland Ocean Movement, our goal is to be a wellspring for literacy and community engagement across North America.

-For citizens and communities to take an active role in improving the impacts and relationships between the inland, the coasts, and the ocean.
+For individuals and communities to take an active role in improving the impacts and relationships between the inland, the coasts, and the ocean.